Set strong passwords

 - A random password generator can create passwords as complex as you prefer.

-- Cloud storage means you can access your password vault from anywhere, as long as you remember your master password.
+- Cloud storage means you can access your password vault from multiple devices, as long as you remember your master password.

 - Automated log-in integrated with your browser will allow your password manager to handle the log-in process for you, keeping the entire process protected at all times.